Acceptance of an Award and Release of Funds

 The Principal Investigator should craft a letter or email to the sponsor which provides a Scientific/Programmatic Justification for the need of additional time and should give an overview of the remaining budget and how the funds will be used during the extension period.

-Upon the sponsor’s approval DSR will issue the eNOA extending the UF Project and subprojects as appropriate.
+Upon the sponsor’s approval DSP will issue the eNOA extending the UF Project, any subproejcts, and subawards as appropriate.

 Advance Budget Authorizations